bfalkowski/a2a_weather/README.md

 1. Sign up at https://openweathermap.org/api (free, no credit card required)
 2. Get your API key from the dashboard
 3. Free tier: 1,000 calls/day, 1 call/minute

+**Note:** The agent will automatically start with mock data if no API key is provided - no configuration required!

 ## Testing